 - Strong detergents are used in lysis buffer.
-Enough detergent in the lysis buffer is required to solubilize proteins and must not exceed total protein concentrations of 5 to 6 mg/mL.
-A drop in signal has been observed for several analytes using PBMC samples at greater than 6 mg/mL total protein (not enough lysis buffer was added to solubilize proteins). - Because strong detergents are used in the lysis buffer, samples must be diluted sufficiently in Assay Buffer 1.
-This means that you must not exceed total protein concentrations below 2 mg/mL.
-If protein concentration is below 2 mg/mL, then more of the sample volume which is in lysis buffer (with strong detergents) will be added for the assay, and this will decrease signal.
-If protein concentration below 2 mg/mL is unavoidable, then it is recommended to run less of the sample, thus minimizing the volume of lysis buffer used for the assay. -) The optimal total protein concentration is 2 to 6 mg/mL.
-Using PBMCs purchased from Bioreclamation, we determined that 10 μL of Lysis Buffer per 1 million PBMC cells yields approximately 2 mg/mL.
-Adding 10 μL of this 2 mg/mL sample plus 15 μL of Assay Buffer yielded good results.
-As a starting point, it is recommended to add 10 μL of Lysis Buffer per 2 million PBMC cells.
-Never dilute samples in Lysis Buffer, rather dilute in Assay Buffer 1 which lacks strong detergents.
+Enough detergent in the lysis buffer is required to solubilize proteins.
+Do not exceed total protein concentrations of 5-6 mg/mL.
+A drop in signal has been observed for several analytes using PBMC samples at >6 mg/mL total protein (not enough lysis buffer was added to solubilize proteins). - Because strong detergents are used in the lysis buffer, lysate samples require enough dilution in assay buffer to dilute the strong detergents of the lysis buffer.
+Avoid lysate total protein concentrations below 2 mg/mL.
+If lysate protein concentration is below 2 mg/mL, then too much lysis buffer, with strong detergents, will be present in the assay and will result in decreased signal.
+If protein concentration below 2 mg/mL is unavoidable, we recommended running less sample, thus minimizing the volume of lysis buffer present in the assay. -) The optimal total protein concentration is 2-6 mg/ mL.
+Using PBMCs purchased from Bioreclamation, we determined that 10 μL of lysis buffer per 1 million PBMC cells yields approximately 2 mg/mL.
+Adding 10 μL of this 2 mg/mL sample plus 15 μL of assay buffer yielded good results.
+As a starting point, it is recommended to add 10 μL of lysis buffer per 2 million PBMC cells.
+Never dilute samples in lysis buffer, rather dilute in assay buffer which lacks strong detergents.

-Short Protocol for PBMC cell lysis:
+Short Protocol for PBMCs:

--) If PBMC cells are from frozen stock, it is recommended to allow cells to recover 24 hours in complete media.
-(Less than 24h recovery leads to decrease in signal.) - After 24 hours of recovery, count cells using an appropriate cell counter. - Pellet the PBMC cells at 1000 x g using a table top centrifuge for 5 minutes at room temperature. - > Remove supernatant and wash cells with PBS. - Pellet the PBMC cells at 1000 x g using a table top centrifuge for 5 minutes at room temperature. - Remove wash buffer and add 10 μL Lysis Buffer (with 2x concentrated protease inhibitors added just prior to use) per 2 million cells. - Gently vortex for 30 seconds before transferring cell lysate into a centrifuge tube. -) Gently rock cell lysate for 10 minutes at 4°C. - Pellet unbroken cells and organelles at 12,000 x g for 10 minutes at 4°C. - > Transfer clear supernatant into a new centrifuge tube. -) It is recommended, at least for the first time, to determine total protein concentration.
-If not, then it is recommended to run a lysate titration starting at 10 μ L sample + 15 μ L of Assay Buffer 1 and performing a 1:1 serial dilution in Assay Buffer 1. - Add protease inhibitors (such as Protease Inhibitor Cocktail I, Cat.
+- If PBMCs cells are from frozen stock, it is recommended to allow cells to recover 24 hours in complete media.
+(Less than 24 hours recovery leads to decrease in signal.) - After 24 hours of recovery, count cells using an appropriate cell counter. - Pellet the PBMCs cells at 1000 x g using a table top centrifuge for 5 minutes at room temperature. - > Remove supernatant and wash cells with PBS. - Pellet the PBMCs cells at 1000 x g using a table top centrifuge for 5 minutes at room temperature. - Remove wash buffer and add 10 μL lysis buffer (with 2x concentrated protease inhibitors added just prior to use) per 2 million cells. - Gently vortex for 30 seconds before transferring cell lysate into a centrifuge tube.

+- Gently rock cell lysate for 10 minutes at 4°C. - Pellet unbroken cells and organelles at 12,000 x g for 10 minutes at 4°C. - > Transfer clear supernatant into a new centrifuge tube. -) It is recommended, at least for the first time, to determine total protein concentration.
+If not, then it is recommended to run a lysate titration starting at 10 μL sample + 15 μL of assay buffer 1 and performing a 1:1 serial dilution in Assay Buffer 1. - Add protease inhibitors (such as Protease Inhibitor Cocktail I, Cat.
 No. 20-201; AEBSF Cat.
 No. 101500) and/or phosphatase inhibitors to "home-brew" lysis buffers.